 I had to see others, including my children, as more important than myself.
 I had to grow in humility.

 Philippians 2:3 ESV “Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.”

-I realize now God’s highest commandment to love others comes before keeping house, writing a blog, folding laundry.
+God’s highest commandment to love others comes before keeping house, writing a blog, folding laundry.